Thomas-EDET/BugBountyWeb3/Learn/JSON-RPC infura and companies.md

-~Was wondering what was happening behind infura calls.
+~Was wondering what is happening behind infura calls more in details.

 Ethereum exposes a **JSON-RPC API** over HTTP or WebSocket that lets clients invoke node operations remotely.